R3DPanda1/workspace-mood-monitor/cloud/README.md

 ## Security

-- Change default passwords in `.env`
+- Change default passwords in `docker-compose.yml`
 - Use firewall to restrict port access
 - Only expose WireGuard (51820/udp) to public internet
 - Access CSE/Grafana via VPN or reverse proxy with HTTPS